rust-lang/rust/src/doc/rustc-dev-guide/src/thir.md

 which is useful to keep peak memory in check.
 Having a THIR representation of all bodies of a crate in memory at the same time would be very heavy.

+You can get a debug representation of the THIR by passing the `-Zunpretty=thir-tree` flag to `rustc`.

 [thir-docs]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_build/thir/index.html
 [`thir::Expr`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_build/thir/struct.Expr.html
 [`build_thir`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_build/thir/fn.build_thir.html